-In 2000, Professor Meg Gaines founded the Center for Patient Partnerships, transforming her personal experience as a cancer survivor into a model for consumer-centered patient advocacy.
+In 2000, Professor Meg Gaines founded the interdisciplinary Center for Patient Partnerships, transforming her personal experience as a cancer survivor into a model for consumer-centered patient advocacy.
 Based at UW Law, the center builds relationships among patients, health care providers and policy makers, with the goal of improving health care experiences.

 Founded on the principle that law is a service profession, the Pro Bono Program (formerly the University of Wisconsin Law School Pro Bono Partnership Project) launched as a pilot project in 2007.
 Its original structure involved pairing law students with Dane County attorneys to provide legal assistance in civil matters to persons otherwise unable to secure legal representation.
 Today, students participate in approximately two dozen projects, or they can create their own project subject to approval by the Pro Bono Program director.
 The Pro Bono Program oversees our Veterans Law Center (pictured), which opened in 2008.

 The Law & Entrepreneurship Clinic opened its doors in 2009 to provide free legal services to entrepreneurs and early stage companies.
 Law students do the work — under the guidance of clinic faculty and private sector attorneys — and gain transactional legal skills in the process.
 The clinic has steadily grown, beyond the impacts described in this 2015 video.